bacontime/blog-mirror/language/emoji.md

 Blobmoji.ttf
 - Only working in chromium browsers...
 - Also, I think it's sometimes misaligned?
+Actually, no. I think that might have been a markdown formatting error on my part.

 Catrinity.woff2
 - Color was borked by conversion.
 What tool did Adobe use to get a functional color woff2?!